sumanth91/interview-component/README.md

 It is expected that no more than 3 hours be spent completing this work; We are interested in seeing both the coding style you use, as well as your knowledge of the Angular API.

-If there are any ambiguities about the requirements of this interview, please speak with either (Sean Graves)[mailto:sean@rideshark.com] or (Bryan Rayner)[mailto:bryan@rideshark.com].

 The schedule comparison tool would be used in a ride-matching application.
 Its primary purpose is to visually compare the schedules of different users to one another.